ahmedheshammec/Noto/Games/WWF Wrestle-Mania Arcade (Mac Version).md

 `← or → Towards The Opponent once when he is near then j & k Together` → grab his head

-`← or → Towards The Opponent Twice when you're grabbing his head` → Execute Combo
+`← or → Towards The Opponent Twice when you're grabbing his head + o` → Execute Combo

 `↓ + ↓ then o + i together ` → Suplex

 `Tip`: Normal A can replace rapid A in special moves. so as the other keys: B, C.

+### How to Make 16 Hit Combo with Shawn Michaels

+1. ← or → Towards The Opponent Twice when you're grabbing his head + o
+2. K + L Together at the same time
+3. J + K Together at the same time
+4. J + L Together at the same time